 However, there are many different EMR systems.
 Practitioners and hospitals often cannot read records created by practitioners and hospitals that use a different system.
 Furthermore, the information in EMRs is only as accurate as the data that are entered by previous practitioners.
 When possible, people should verify the information contained in their EMR.

 People Receiving Care

 To help improve the continuity of their care, older people or their caregivers can take a more active part in their care.
-For example, they can learn more about what can interfere with continuity, how the health care system works, and what tools are available (such as care managers or social workers) to improve continuity of care.
+For example, they can learn more about what can interfere with continuity, how the health care system works, and what tools (such as care managers or social workers) are available to improve continuity of care.
 Being familiar with their disorders and the details of their health insurance plan can also help.

 Active participation begins with communication—giving and getting information.
 When older people have special health care needs or questions, they or their family members should tell their health care practitioners.
 For example, older people often need help determining which drugs are covered by their Medicare prescription drug plan.

 Keeping a copy of their medical record can help people participate in their health care.
-They can often obtain a copy from their doctor.
+They can often obtain a copy from their primary care practitioner.
 A copy of the medical record is useful as a reference for information about disorders present, drugs being taken, treatments and tests done, and payments made.
 This information can also help people explain a problem to a health care practitioner.
 File boxes, binders, computer software, and Internet programs have been designed for this purpose.
-When more than one doctor is involved, people can keep their own records of their care, including the type and date of examinations and procedures and a list of their diagnoses.
+When more than one practitioner is involved, people can keep their own records of their care, including the type and date of examinations and procedures and a list of their diagnoses.
 At a minimum, people should keep a record of all drugs (prescription and nonprescription) they are currently taking, plus the doses and the reason they are taking the drug.
 They should bring this record with them each time they visit a doctor.

 When people go to a hospital or to a new health care practitioner, they should check with someone at the new location to make sure that their medical record has been received.